Not All Work Injuries Occur Suddenly

 Does your back hurt when you come home after work?
 Do you experience pain in your hands, arms or legs?
 You might not realize it, but you may be entitled to money benefits and free medical care through workers’ compensation.

-What Are “Continuous Trauma” Injuries?
+What Are ‘Continuous Trauma’ Injuries?

 It is not necessary that you have a specific accident or injury to claim these benefits.
 California recognizes the so-called “continuous trauma” claim and provides the same potential benefits that are available if you suffer an accident while working.

-This type of claim applies when the daily stresses and strains of the work place take their toll over time, resulting in physical pain or other health problems.
-Common health issues from continuous trauma include back and shoulder pains, tingling in the hands and wrists, and pain in the legs and feet, just to name a few.
+This type of claim applies when the daily stresses and strains of the workplace take their toll over time, resulting in physical pain or other health problems.
+Common health issues from continuous trauma include back and shoulder pains, tingling in the hands and wrists and pain in the legs and feet, just to name a few.

 Common Types Of Continuous Trauma From Work

 It is not necessary that a continuous trauma leads to pain.
 Loss of hearing due to noise exposure may allow for access to medical care, including free hearing aids for life as well as permanent disability benefits.
-Emotional stress from work may also result in psychological or physical disability that is recognized in California (subject to certain limitations).
+Emotional stress from work may also result in psychological or physical disabilities that are recognized in California (subject to certain limitations).
 High blood pressure, heart problems and some types of cancer resulting from chemical or asbestos exposure are all potentially compensable under the workers’ compensation system.

-Make Your Claim With Our Experienced Attorney
+Make Your Claim With An Experienced Attorney

 Injuries that develop over time typically only heal over a long period of time once you are removed from the work environment that led to the damage.
 Some of these injuries may be permanent.